azelcer/takyaq/README.md

  - If you have provided calibration values, you can also check the _XY_ lock checkbox to stabilize the position.

 Calibration:
- - You need to have created the ROIs of the calibration you want to perform (XY or Z).
+ - You must select the ROIs for the calibration you want to perform (XY or Z).
- - Be sure to have started tracking (but not locking).
+ - Be sure to have started tracking (locking is not neccesary).
  - Open the options window and press the Desired "Calibrate" button.
 The calibration data will be logged to screen.
 A nicer report will be implemented on the near future.
- - You might want to repeat and average the calibrations
+ - You might want to repeat and average many calibrations.

 ### Camera and piezo orientation
   Depending on the assembly, the camera X-Y axis can be switched, or one of them flipped.
 Correct this in the `camera` wrapper